ThePope05/StructureTool/README.md

-# Structure tool
+# Tools

+## - Structure Tool

 With this tool you can easily with one command, setup a basic project structure.

+## - Start tool

+With this tool you can start applications from anywhere

 ## Download instructions

 To get these tools to work simply

-- Clone/Pull this repo *Preferably in a directory without spaces*
+-   Clone/Pull this repo _Preferably in a directory without spaces_

 -   Add the folder to your enviorment variables

 And your good,
 now you can use the "Create" command

 ## The structures

 ### - HTML

 ```cmd
 Create html yourProjectName
 ```

 ### - MVC Framework

 ```cmd